salemaljebaly/mac-dev-setup/README.md

 # Mac Development Environment with Nix

 A comprehensive, reproducible macOS development environment using Nix, nix-darwin, and home-manager.
-Perfect for developers and CTOs who want a declarative, version-controlled system configuration.
+Perfect for developers who want a declarative, version-controlled system configuration.

 ## 🚀 Quick Start